flatcar-archive/flatcar-docs/os/booting-on-digitalocean.md

 ### Adding more machines

-To add more instances to the cluster, just launch more with the same Flatcar Linux Config.
+To add more instances to the cluster, just launch more with the same Container Linux Config.
 New instances will join the cluster regardless of region.

 ## SSH to your droplets